NetherRealm Studios

-NetherRealm Studios (stylized as NetheЯRealm Studios) is an American video game developer based in Chicago and owned by Warner Bros.
+NetherRealm Studios is an American video game developer based in Chicago and owned by Warner Bros.
 Games.
 Led by video game industry veteran and Mortal Kombat co-creator Ed Boon, the studio is in charge of developing the Mortal Kombat and Injustice series of fighting games.

 History

 On February 12, 2009, Midway Games filed for Chapter 11 bankruptcy in the United States.
 Warner Bros. subsequently acquired "substantially all of the assets", including Mortal Kombat, This Is Vegas and the Midway Games company structure, on July 10, 2009.
-While Warner Bros. went on to close most of Midway Games' Chicago headquarters and San Diego, California and Liverpool, England, development studios, they retained the Midway Games Chicago development studio, which became part of Warner Bros.
+While Warner Bros. went on to close most of Midway Games' Chicago headquarters and San Diego and Newcastle development studios, they retained the Chicago studio, which became part of Warner Bros.
 Interactive Entertainment (now Warner Bros.
 Games).
 The remaining studio was renamed WB Games Chicago several days later.
 On April 20, 2010, the studio was reincorporated as NetherRealm Studios, replacing WB Games Chicago.

-NetherRealm Studios' first game, was the ninth installment in the Mortal Kombat series, the title was released in April 2011.
-Their first game original intellectual property, Injustice: Gods Among Us, based on the DC Universe, was released in 2013.
+NetherRealm Studios' first game, the ninth installment in the Mortal Kombat series, was released in April 2011.
+Their first game of original intellectual property, Injustice: Gods Among Us, based on the DC Universe, was released in 2013.
 The success of the two games allowed the development of respective sequels; Mortal Kombat X in 2015 and Injustice 2 in 2017.
 Also, NetherRealm developed Android and iOS versions for Batman: Arkham City Lockdown, Batman: Arkham Origins, and WWE Immortals.
-The company's latest release, Mortal Kombat 11, was released on April 23, 2019.
-On October 18, 2022, NetherRealm announced that, they are working on Mortal Kombat: Onslaught.
-It's a cinematic collection role-playing mobile game and will be released in 2023.
+The company also developed Mortal Kombat 11, which was released on April 23, 2019.
+On October 18, 2022, NetherRealm announced that they were working on Mortal Kombat: Onslaught, a cinematic collection role-playing mobile game that was going to be released in 2023.

-On February 2023, Warner Bros CEO David Zaslav announced that Mortal Kombat 12 is in development at NRS and is slated to be released later this year.
+In July 2024, it was reported that the studio's mobile gaming division was shut down and at least 50 employees were laid off.
+The company announced that Mortal Kombat: Onslaught would shut down in October 2024.